 - Deliberately applies physical force in any manner against a referee or a minor official; or - In any manner attempts to injure a referee or minor official; or - Physically demeans a referee or minor official; or - Deliberately applies physical force to a referee or minor official solely for purpose of getting free of such official during or immediately following an altercation for the purpose of returning to or engaging in another altercation. - 8.30.2 GROSS MISCONDUCT Any player assessed a physical abuse of Officials penalty for making deliberate contact with a referee will be reviewed by the NGB to determine the appropriate discipline for this type of severe penalty.
-This situation is serious and should at a minimum be considered for suspension for the remainder of the - 8.30.3 GROSS MISCONDUCT Any Club Executive, manager, Coach or Team Staff (non-player) a physical abuse of Officials penalty for making deliberate contact with a referee will be reviewed by the NGB to determine the appropriate discipline for this type of severe penalty.
-This situation is serious and should at a minimum be considered for suspension for the remainder of the season.
+This situation is serious and should at a minimum be considered for suspension. - 8.30.3 GROSS MISCONDUCT Any Club Executive, manager, Coach or Team Staff (non-player) a physical abuse of Officials penalty for making deliberate contact with a referee will be reviewed by the NGB to determine the appropriate discipline for this type of severe penalty.
+This situation is serious and should at a minimum be considered for suspension.